 Bankson follows up by applying concealer to any areas where acne is still showing through, using a patting motion with her fingertips.
 She finishes with a powder specifically designed to reduce shine.
 Bankson’s routine went viral for a very good reason; indeed, it’s the best method for those suffering from acne who want complete coverage and the illusion of flawless skin.

 What Foundation Ingredients Should Acne Sufferers Look For?

-Acne-prone skin responds best to hypo-allergenic formulas that are free of oils and known pore cloggers.
+Acne-prone skin responds best to hypoallergenic formulas that are free of oils and known pore-cloggers.
 Most acne prone skin falls under the umbrella of sensitive skin, as harsh ingredients can trigger breakouts.
 For this reason, look for products that are designed to be gentle and non-irritating.

 Some acne foundations are designed to simply not cause any further breakouts.
 However, some contain ingredients that are designed to fight the breakouts that you already might have.
-For example, some foundations contain salicylic acid, a popular acne-fighting ingredient that gently exfoliates skin to diminish blemishes and encourage skin call turnover.
+For example, some foundations contain salicylic acid, a popular acne-fighting ingredient that gently exfoliates skin to diminish blemishes and encourage skin cell turnover.

 It’s always a good idea to look for a foundation that contains SPF.
 There’s no such thing as a skin type that doesn’t require SPF protection.
 Your biggest concern about your skin now might be blemishes, but in time your concerns will move to wrinkles and signs of aging.
 Prevent both of these by using sun protection now.